itscodenation/curriculum-13-14/lessons/06_Intro_to_version_control/TeachersNotes.md

 We can't work with others on our code, unless we understand how divergent changes relate to a common source.

-For example, if person A says change the first paragraph and person B says change the second, they need a way to agree on what the common document is that they are talking about.
+For example, if Sally says change the first paragraph and Mark says change the second, they need a way to agree on what the common document is that they are talking about.

 Consider using Google docs as an example of this (Two people can work in the same google doc at the same time!)